Continued from part 15

 Similarly, to understand and embrace Gyana, we need a receptive mind and stones of discipline and applications to preserve it.

-Then, just as a school teacher would ask the students to repeat what he just said, Yama asked Nachiketa to repeat the Gyana he had just received.
+Then, just as a school teacher would ask the students to repeat what he had just said, Yama asked Nachiketa to repeat the Gyana he had just received.

 Nachiketa, the young seeker, repeated it precisely as it was, and Yama was extremely pleased with his new young student.

-It is natural for teachers to be happy to see their students performing well - to see their achievements.
+It is natural for teachers to be happy to see their students performing well, to see their achievements.

-The problem nowadays is that our current educational or spiritual teaching system has changed from one to one, or from small groups to delivering lectures to large crowds.
-There is hardly any personal interactions between students and teachers - between Gurus and disciples.
+There is hardly any personal interaction between students and teachers, between Gurus and disciples.
 It's entirely up to the students and disciples to comprehend and embrace the Gyana or not.
-Teachers and Gurus do not feel any responsibility towards the students and disciples - to make sure that everyone understands and to help each student personally.
+Teachers and Gurus do not feel any responsibility towards the students and disciples - to make sure that everyone understands, and to help each student personally.

 Nachiketa was fortunate to find such a Guru in Yamaraj: